finnsnap/RoboticsWebserver/README.md

     }
     ```

-    Example of a json packet coming from an esp32 where nothing about the robot has changed
-    ```json
-    {
-        "robotNumber" : "r75"
-    }
-    ```

-2. **Send all data from esp32 no matter what and have webserver decide if it has changed.
+**Send all data from esp32 no matter what and have webserver decide if it has changed.
 If it has not changed just send basic newData and noData.
 If it has changed send newData, noData and full esp32 JSON**
-3. Send all data from esp32 through to client and have them decide if it has changed.

 From the webserver the packets contain any new data from the esp32's as well as newData and noData which help determine if there data and the status of that data.
 See the table below for the possible states